 Public art funds under this ordinance and the Public Art Trust to be created in conjunction herewith shall be available for repair and maintenance of public art, regardless of whether the public art work was initially funded by the Public Art Trust or otherwise.
-Maintenance needs for existing public art will be identified by the Public Works Department with cost estimates for same.
-As per instructions in section 1.1706E, The City Manager, with approval of the City Council, will authorize expenditure of funds from the Public Art Trust.
+Consider: Maintenance needs for existing public art will be identified by the Public Works Department with cost estimates for same.
+The City Manager, with approval of the City Council, will authorize expenditure of funds from the Public Art Trust.